 - you are under the age of 44.5 years and have a valid Group 2 driving licence.

-In all other cases, you will need to attach to your electronic application a medical certificate on your fitness to drive.
-You can retrieve the certificate from the Patient Data Repository if your physician has stored the medical certificate in the Repository using a separate form application.
+In all other cases, you will need to attach to your electronic application a medical report on your fitness to drive.
+You can retrieve the report from the Patient Data Repository if your physician has stored the medical report in the Repository using a separate form application.

 For more information on other requirements for renewing your driving licence online, please visit the service Renew your driving licence.
 If you do not meet the requirements, you can renew your driving licence at Ajovarma (External link)service points.